 Very often the bigger picture contains the truth.

 Pharaoh had his “blinders” on when Moses repeatedly demonstrated to him that God was using Moses to convey a message to him.
-God enabled Moses to repeatedly start, and to stop, plagues against Egypt to let Pharaoh see God’s power through him and to convince Pharaoh to let the Israelites leave Egypt.
+God enabled Moses to repeatedly start, and stop, plagues against Egypt to let Pharaoh see God’s power and to convince him to let the Israelites leave Egypt.

 It took inconvenience, pain, discomfort, and death before he finally took off his blinders.